tkln/skunkwork/README.md

 are provided as submodules.

 ## Building
-The CMake-build should work^tm on Sierra (make + AppleClang, Xcode), Linux (clang) and Windows 10 (Visual Studio 2017).
+The CMake-build should work^tm on Sierra (make + AppleClang), Linux (clang) and Windows 10 (Visual Studio 2017).
 Submodules need be pulled before running cmake:
 ```
 git submodule init